Immersions of directed graphs in tournaments: Proof of Theorem

 First set $R_i$ to be a set of $k$ vertices in $T_i$ which each have out-degree and in-degree at least $4k$ within $T_i$, and whose out-degrees differ by at most $2k$ within $T_i$.
 We know this exists by applying Lemma~\ref{lem:differ} with $n\geq 32k$, $\varepsilon=1/2$ and $t=2k$.
 Since we use $C=59$, it is clear that $|V(T_1)| \geq 32k$; for $T_i$ with $i \geq 2$, we explain later.
 We try to find an immersion inside $T_i$, using $R_i$ as the branch vertices.

 If we succeed, then we are done, so suppose not.
 There exists two vertices $x_i,y_i \in R_i$ for which we cannot find a directed path of length $3$ from $x_i$ to $y_i$, which extends the current attempt to find an immersion.
 In particular, we may have managed to construct paths of length $3$ from $x_i$ to each other vertex in $R_i$, and from each other vertex in $R_i$ to $y_i$.
-Suppose that these paths go through sets $X_i$ and $Y_i$ respectively.
+Suppose that these paths go through sets $X_i$ and $Y_i$ respectively, and are of minimal length.
+That is, define $X_i$ to be the set of vertices which are contained in the constructed paths between $x_i$ and vertices in $R_i$ of the immersion being built.
+Define $Y_i$ similarly (excluding those vertices already in $X_i$) for paths between vertices in $R_i$ and $y_i$.
+By minimality, we mean that for each constructed path, it is not possible to shortcut the path by removing any internal vertices within the path.
 Let $A_i$ be the out-neighbours of $x_i$ outside of $R_i \cup X_i \cup Y_i$, and let $B_i$ be the set of in-neighbours of $y_i$ outside of $R_i \cup X_i \cup Y_i$.
 Note that $R_i,A_i,B_i,X_i,Y_i \subseteq V(T_i)$; let $C_i$ be all of the remaining vertices in $T_i$.
 See Figure~\ref{fig:lookforimmersion} for a sketch.

 Now let $H_i:=V(T_i) \setminus (A_i \cup B_i)$ and $D_i:=A_i \cup H_i$.

 Finally we claim that either: \begin{itemize} \item[(P1)] All but at most $k-1$ vertices in $D_i$ have out-degree at least $(C-1)k$ in $D_i$.
 If so, define $T_{i+1}:=T_i[D_i]$ and move onto step $i+1$; or \item[(P2)] We can find an immersion of a complete directed graph on $k$ vertices where each path has at most $3$ edges. \end{itemize}